From Audacity Manual

 - The green bars show the playback level, and the red bars show recording level.
 L is the left channel and R is the right channel.

 Adjusting playback level

-The output volume slider on Mixer Toolbar does not affect the playback meter - the purpose of the meter is solely to indicate what the loudness of the project audio would be were you to export it as an audio file.
+The playback volume slider on Mixer Toolbar does not affect the playback meter - the purpose of the meter is solely to indicate what the loudness of the project audio would be were you to export it as an audio file.

 Adjusting and monitoring recording level

-Having chosen the correct input device in Device Toolbar, use the input volume slider on Mixer Toolbar to adjust the level of audio being recorded.
+Having chosen the correct recording device in Device Toolbar, use the recording volume slider on Mixer Toolbar to adjust the level of audio being recorded.
 In the image above, note that the blue lines in the recording meter (indicating the maximum peak level attained) are at about -6 dB.
 This is a sensible level to aim for when recording, because it gives you headroom to make edits affecting volume afterwards.

-It is good practice to test the correct input level before recording for real.
+It is good practice to test the correct recording level before recording for real.
 Monitoring lets you do this without actually having to record and then delete a test track.
 It also verifies that you are recording the input source you expect.
 There are two ways to turn monitoring on and off: